Numerical Testing of a New Positivity-Preserving Interpolation Algorithm: Convergence

 is used to study the convergence of the different methods. $f_{6}(x)$ is infinitely smooth with no sharp gradients or discontinuities.
 These characteristics make $f_{6}(x)$ a suitable test function for evaluating which approach is a good choice for representing smooth functions.
 These experiments focus on the accuracy of the approximation as the resolution and the polynomial degree both increase.

 Table \ref{tab:sin_1} shows $L^{2}$-errors when approximating $f_{6}(x)$ using the different interpolation methods.
-In all cases the $L^{2}$-error is estimated by sampling the error at 10000 equally spaced points in the interval and using trapezoidal quadrature.
+In this experiment, the parameters $\epsilon_{0}$, $\epsilon_{1}$, and $st$ are chosen to be $0.01$, $1$, and $1$, respectively.
+In all cases, the $L^{2}$-error is estimated by sampling the error at $10000$ equally spaced points in the interval and using trapezoidal quadrature.

 Table \ref{tab:rate_sin_1} shows the ratio, $e_{N_{i}} /e_{N_{i+1}}$ of the $L^{2}$-errors in Table \ref{tab:sin_1} as the resolution increases.
-The DBI method lead to higher $L^{2}$-errors compared to the other methods.
-The average polynomial degree used for each interpolant is almost linear, as shown in the sixth column in Table \ref{tab:sin_1}.
-These result indicate that the bound of Berzins \cite{Berzins} on the ratio of divided differences for enforcing data-boundedness is too restrictive when it comes to enforcing positivity.
-The SPS method shows smaller errors than DBI but larger than the remaining methods.
+The DBI and PPI methods lead to smaller error compared to the PCHIP, MQS, and SPS methods.
+As the average polynomial degree increases, the approximation using the DBI method does not improve because the global error is dominated by the local error from the intervals using lower degree interpolants compared to PPI.
+These results show that the conditions for data-boundedness may be more restrictive when it comes to enforcing positivity.
+The SPS method shows smaller errors compared to the other methods.
 Furthermore, as the polynomial degree increases, the accuracy of the approximation decreases.
 These results are consistent with those in \cite{10.1145/264029.264050, 10.1145/264029.264059}.
 Costantini \cite{Costantini1990, 10.1145/264029.264050} demonstrated that the SPS method is bounded by $O(h^{4})$ and in the limit (as the spline degree increases) the spline tends to a linear interpolation.
-Both the SPS and DBI methods have about the same rate of convergence, as observed in Table \ref{tab:rate_sin_1}.
 The B-spline and PPI methods have smaller $L^{2}$-errors compared to the other methods, and their accuracy improves as the polynomial degree increases.
 Table \ref{tab:rate_sin_1} shows that both methods have better convergence rates compared to PCHIP, MQS, and SPS.
-The PPI method lead to slightly smaller errors compared to the unmodified B-spline approach.
+The PPI method leads to slightly smaller errors compared to the unmodified B-spline approach.
 For $\mathcal{P}_{8}$ and $\mathcal{P}_{16}$ the approximation errors are close to machine precision, which explains the slow rate of convergence observed for B-spline and PPI in Table \ref{tab:rate_sin_1}.